Special Olympics signs three-year partnership with FWD to run programmes for people with

 ABOUT SPECIAL OLYMPICS ASIA PACIFIC

 a non-profit charitable organization that provides year-round sports training and

 for children and adults with intellectual disability.
 Aside from sporting activities it

 Founded in 1968 by Eunice Kennedy Shriver, the Special Olympics movement has grown

 to more than 4.4 million athletes in 170 countries.
-With the support of more than 1.3 million coaches and volunteers, Special
+With the support of more than 1.3

+sports.
 It is supported by individuals, foundations and partners, including The

 and ESPN, Lions Clubs International, Toys’R’Us, Mattel, Bank of America and the Essilor